- Risk Factors

-- Abnormal rupture of the central portion of the disc is referred to as a disc
+- Abnormal rupture of the central portion of the disc is referred to as disc herniation.

 How are the spine and its discs designed?

 The vertebrae are the bony building blocks of the spine.
 Between each of the largest parts (bodies) of the vertebrae are the discs.
 Ligaments are situated around the spine and discs.
 The spine has seven vertebrae in the neck (cervical vertebrae), 12 vertebrae in the mid-back (thoracic vertebrae), and five vertebrae in the low back (lumbar vertebrae).
 In addition, in the mid-buttock, beneath the fifth lumbar vertebra, is the sacrum, followed by the tailbone (coccyx).

 The bony spine is designed so that vertebrae "stacked" together can provide a movable support structure while also protecting the spinal cord (nervous tissue that extends down the spinal column from the brain) from injury.
 Each vertebra has a spinous process, which is a bony prominence behind the spinal cord that shields the cord's nerve tissue.
 The vertebrae also have a strong bony "body" in front of the spinal cord to provide a platform suitable for weight-bearing.